Goldisinghyadav/Career-Path-Analytics-Dashboard/README.md

 ### 🔹 Interactive Visuals

 * Field-wise and career-wise analysis
-* Tables with conditional formatting
+* Tables with conditional formatting and add color.
 * Advanced charts for trend and comparison

 ### 🔹 Interactivity